Seifert69/DikuMUD2/README.md

 ------------

 March 3, 2020
-Not completely done.
+It works.
+But not completely done.
 Waiting for Makefile from Ken Perry regarding PP.

 -----------
 February 2020, Michael Seifert